Hearth-OS/Wallpapers/README.md

 $ git clone https://github.com/Hearth-OS/Wallpapers/
 ```
 *If you get an error like `command not found: **git**`, install [`git`](https://git-scm.com/)*
-after which, you can go to the directory containing the wallp[apers and browse around.
+after which, you can go to the directory containing the wallpapers and browse around.

 ## General wallpaper guidelines